-Fond du Lac Tribal and Community College are committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Section 504 and the ADA mandate equal access for physically and learning disabled persons in educational programs.
+Fond du Lac Tribal and Community College is committed to meeting the specific needs of students with disabilities and fully complies with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Section 504 and the ADA mandate equal access for individuals with disabilities in educational programs.

 A person with a disability is ensured the same access as all other students to programs, opportunities, and activities at Fond du Lac Tribal and Community College.
 Achieving full participation and integration of people with disabilities is a cooperative effort of all campus departments and personnel.
 Fond du Lac Tribal and Community College continue to strive to achieve excellence in its services and to assure that services are delivered equitably and efficiently to all people.

 To receive more information about Disability Services or to request accommodations, contact: